alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 # The inner workings of dictionaries (and sets)

 Dictionaries and sets are ideal data structures to collect items when 1. the data has no intrinsic order; and 2. elements can be retrieved using *keys*, i.e., so-called *hashable* objects (further described below).
 The underpinnings of dictionaries and sets are very similar, a data structure called the *hash map*.
-We can visualize it as a finite number of memory buckets, each of which can store a reference to an object.
+[Similarly to lists and tuples](../python-lists/), we can visualize it as a finite number of memory buckets, each of which can store a reference to an object.
 Each possible key maps univocally to a bucket, thanks to the hash function.
 Hence, lookups, insertions and deletions are performed in constant time.
 The difference between dictionaries and sets lies in what goes in the bucket: dictionaries store key-value pairs, while sets only store keys.

 ## Hashing, explained